 Common Crimes in Costa Rica

-The crime rate is increasing slightly in Costa Rica, and tourists are frequent victims, especially US citizens.
-Most criminals operate in groups, but they may also work alone as per their intention.
+The crime rate is increasing slightly in Costa Rica, and tourists are frequent victims, particularly for petty crime, especially US citizens.
+Most criminals operate in groups but work alone, depending on what they’re after.

-While most criminals are non-violent, some tend to use violence against locals and tourists.
+While most criminals are non-violent, some use violence against locals and tourists to achieve their goals.
 Here are some common crimes that you may come across in Costa Rica:

 Petty theft, especially from foreigners, is the most common crime you might run into in Costa Rica.
-The most common places where theft incidents occur are hotel rooms, beaches, cars (locked or unlocked), and bus luggage compartments.
+The most common places where theft occurs are hotel rooms, beaches, cars (locked or unlocked), and bus luggage compartments.

-The best way to keep your expensive items safe is to leave them at your home only.
-Try to pack only those items you may need the most while out on the trip.
+The best way to keep your expensive items safe is to leave them home.
+Try to pack only those items you may need the most while on the trip.
 When you don’t carry valuables while traveling, you don’t have to worry about them.

 2. Human Trafficking

-Like many places around the globe, Costa Rica is increasingly a source of human trafficking.
+Like many places around the globe, Costa Rica is also struggling with increased human trafficking.
 This involves sex exploitation, labor exploitation, and organ trafficking.
-The main reason behind human trafficking in the country is the lack of job opportunities and resources.
+The main reason behind human trafficking in the mostly peaceful country is the lack of job opportunities and resources.

-However, the Costa Rican Government is making constant significant efforts to eliminate human trafficking in the country, and compared to other countries (or even US states like Minnesota), the problem is almost negligible.
+The local authorities constantly try to eliminate human trafficking and other dangerous, illicit activities.
+Though compared to other countries (or even US states like Minnesota), the problem is almost negligible.

 3. Gang Violence

-Several cases of express kidnapping have occurred in the past few years.
-Victims are often picked from parks or streets and then forced to withdraw money from ABMs (Automated Banking Machines).
+Several kidnapping cases have occurred in the past few years–though the rate is drastically lower than in other countries, including the United States.
+Victims are often picked from parks or streets and forced to withdraw money from ABMs (Automated Banking Machines).
 These incidents are sometimes executed at gunpoint.

 5. Drug-Related Activities

-The trading of drugs is leading to territorial battles and violence between local drug gangs.
-Since drug trafficking is affecting tourism in Costa Rica, the government is all set to enforce more strict laws against these illegal activities.
+The trading of drugs is leading to territorial battles and violence between local gangs.
+Since illegal drugs affect tourism in Costa Rica, the government is set to enforce stricter laws against these illegal activities.